Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae: Event rates of Pair-Instability Supernovae

 Event rates are crucial for evaluating the detectability of PISNe within a 300 Mpc distance.
 However, their actual event rate remains uncertain due to the absence of confirmed observational detections of PISNe.
 Here, we estimate its value with reference to \cite{2022A&A...666A.157M}.

-Adopting a simple assumption of a Salpeter initial mass function \citep[][]{1955ApJ...121..161S} and a mass range of 150–300 $M_\odot$ for PISN progenitors \citep[][]{2002ApJ...567..532H}, event rates of PISN would be $\sim$1\% of core-collapse SNe ($8–25\,M_\odot$).
+Assuming a Salpeter initial mass function \citep[][]{1955ApJ...121..161S} and a PISN progenitor mass range of $\sim$ 150–300 $M_\odot$ at the zero-age main sequence (ZAMS) stage \citep[][]{2002ApJ...567..532H}, we can estimate that event rates of PISN would be $\sim$1\% of core-collapse SNe ($M_\mathrm{ZAMS}\approx8–25\,M_\odot$).
 With core-collapse SN rates estimated to be between $10^5$–$10^6$ Gpc$^{-3}$ yr$^{-1}$ \citep[][]{2015ApJ...813...93S}, the corresponding predicted PISN rates within $\sim 300$Mpc would be roughly $10$ events yr$^{-1}$.
+Note that our hydrodynamical models represent the final pre-collapse masses of evolved He-core stars, after accounting for mass loss during stellar evolution.
+As a rough correspondence, the initial ZAMS mass and the final core mass are related approximately as $M_\mathrm{core,f}\approx0.45M_\mathrm{ZAMS}$ \citep[][]{2014MNRAS.438.3119Y}, though this relationship, and in turn the mass range of PISNs, may vary due to mass loss processes such as stellar winds \citep[e.g.,][]{2019ApJ...887...53F,2025arXiv250510206S}.

 However, observational constraints currently indicate that the PISN event rate must be lower than that of the SLSNe \citep{2021ApJ...908..249M}.
 Surveys have estimated the SLSN event rate to be about 30 Gpc$^{-3}$ yr$^{-1}$ at redshift $z \sim 0.2$ \citep[][]{2013MNRAS.431..912Q}.
 Given that the current number of PISN candidates is minimal compared to the roughly 100–200 confirmed SLSNe \citep[][]{2021ApJ...907L...9N,2022MNRAS.516.1072C}, the fraction of PISN relative to SLSN events is likely to be of the order of a few percent, leading the PISN event rates within $\sim 300$ Mpc to be approximately 0.01–0.1 events per yr$^{-1}$.